SCOTT SCRIVNER

 TEACHING PHILOSOPHY

 Design, at its best, is a conversation—between people, platforms, problems, and possibilities.
-As an educator, I aim to foster that conversation in the classroom through curiosity, real-world work, and compassionate critique.
+This semester has reinforced for me that the classroom is one of the most meaningful places to host that conversation.
+I’m building a space where curiosity, real-world work, and compassionate critique guide everything we do.